Healthy Protein Flapjacks (Vegan)

 Flapjacks offer a tasty and nostalgic sweet treat for many of us, but it's no secret that they often don't have the best macro contents if you're looking to maximize your protein as a goal throughout the day.

-If you’re looking for a more classic vegan flapjack recipe, I have that on the blog too!
-Other flapjack recipes you might like to try include these chocolate biscoff flapjacks or these apple flapjack bars – but these are definitely not “healthy” or high in protein, so keep that in mind…
+If you're looking for a more classic vegan flapjack recipe, I have that on the blog, too!
+Other flapjack recipes you might like to try include these chocolate biscoff flapjacks or these apple flapjack bars - but these are definitely not "healthy" or high in protein, so keep that in mind...

 For more low-effort healthy recipes, give these almond butter cookies or these simple peanut butter cookies a try!

-Ingredients for Protein Flapjacks
+Ingredient Notes for these Protein Flapjacks

 Here I've added some notes on each of the ingredients you'll need for this recipe - make sure you scroll down to the recipe card for the full quantities and instructions for this recipe.